dart-lang/language/working/augmentation-libraries/feature-specification.md

 introduction of this new identifier will be language versioned in order to make it non-breaking for old code.

+It is also allowed for a non-abstract class to have abstract members, if those members are filled in by an augmentation.
+This is primarily useful for macros, which may be used to provide a body for an abstract member.

 Often, an augmentation wants to also preserve and run the code of the original declaration it augments (hence the name "augmentation").
 It may want run before the original code, after it, or both.
 To allow that, we allow a new expression